Feddas/TheaterReservations/Readme.md

 2. The UX isn't as good as it should be.
     1. Should be able to press enter after entering your name instead of having to click "continue"
     2. The data options look too sparse.

+### "$0 cloud" Maintence

+Google sheets was maintence free at the time of chosing.
+As of June 2025, OAuth for google sheets expires after 6 months of inactivity.
+Activity is refreashed by successfully creating a theater reservation.
+Verify "Last used date" is updated on developers gCloud panel: https://console.cloud.google.com/auth/clients?project=theater-reservations

+If the website is not showing reserved seats, a step of interfacing with the cloud has become obsolete.
+1. The Google API test account goes stale.
+Refresh it by:
+    1. Opening the project in Unity Editor.
+    2. Open Window/GSTU/Open Config.
+    3. Press "Build Connection".
+    4. In the newly opened browser, log-in using the account that hosts the google sheet.
+    5. Continue through the dialogs in browser until shown "Google Sheets and Unity are now linked, you may close this window".
+2. Validate GoogleAuthrisationHelper.cs's CheckForRefreshOfToken() does not have a request.error.

 # Concerns

 1. Someone can remove someone elses reservations by choosing the same reservation name.